tahuja002/slate/source/index.html.md

 </html>

 ```

+We will put the display logic in draw_visualization.js file.
+Here is what it should look like

 # Test
 Commit your changes and hit the link mentioned in the email https://APP_URL/launch.html?iss=ABC&launch=XYZ.
 You should see your index.html page with Patient demographics in it